ptjohns2/MIPSEM/README.md

 MIPSEM (C++)

-Assembler, disassembler, and emulator for MIPS32 assembly.
-Enables the encoding and decoding of all MIPS32 instructions.
-Planned for emulation of a virtual MIPS32 CPU.
+Assembler, disassembler, and emulator for MIPS32 assemblyDecodes and encodes all MIPS32 instructions.
+MIPS32 asm programs can be mapped to a custom .mmap file which can be mapped to MIPSEM's 32-bit addressable virtual memory system.
+The virtual CPU can then execute instructions from memory by leveraging a decoded instruction cache to speed up execution and to allow self modifying code.

 Implements numerous data structures for optimization such as:
 	-Hash table based instruction encoding
 	-Binary search tree based instruction decoding
-	-Cache for the most commonly decoded instruction types
+	-Decoded instruction cache for less interpretation    overhead within the virtual CPU
+	-Lazily allocated 32-bit addressable virtual memory system and instruction cache;

 A work in progress.

+Progress:
+	Instruction encoding	-	done
+	Instruction decoding	-	done
+	Virtual memory system	-	done
+	Instruction interpretation	-	  in progress